-An automated system of electronic data-loggers, water table depth sensors, and computers (PCs) is used for the water table control aspects of the project to: (a) operate drainage pumps and irrigation valves to control outlet water levels and water table depth in the plots; (b) monitor and acquire all experimental/control data; (c) collect flow-proportional pumped subsurface drainage samples; (d) auto-download data to PCs hourly and perform error-checking and backup; and (e) send precoded E-mail messages if detected errors in data or operations occur.
-The field water table depth is monitored with a linear-resistor type water level sensor housed within a 50-mm diameter, perforated, plastic pipe, installed to a depth of 1.5 m; the accuracy of the water table depth measurement is typically within \pm 5 mm.
+An automated system of electronic data-loggers, water table depth sensors, and computers (PCs) are used for the water table control aspects of the project to: (a) operate drainage pumps and irrigation valves to control outlet water levels and water table depth in the plots; (b) monitor and acquire all experimental/control data; (c) collect flow-proportional pumped subsurface drainage samples; (d) automatically download data to PCs hourly and perform error-checking and backup; and (e) send precoded E-mail messages if detected errors in data or operations occur.
+The field water table depth is monitored with a linear-resistor type water level sensor housed within a 50-mm diameter, perforated, plastic pipe, installed to a depth of 1.5 m; the accuracy of the water table depth measurement is typically within + 5 mm.
 The water level in the drainage outlet riser pipe is monitored with a spiral stain-gage type pressure sensor (0 to 17.2 KPa pressure range) which is accurate to about ± 3 mm.
-The data-logger/controller units are programmed to scan (read) the outlet water level sensors every 10 seconds and operate the drainage pumps or irrigation valves as needed.
+The data-logger/controller units are programmed to scan (read) the outlet water level sensors every 10 seconds. and operate the drainage pumps or irrigation valves, as needed.
 The 10-second scan rate permits the outlet water level to be held accurately between the upper and lower limits (typically a range of 0.15 m).
 A detailed description of the experimental design, instrumentation, and procedures is given by Willis et al. (1991).

-Drainage effluent pumped from the experimental riser pipes was sampled (flow-proportional; 0.2 % of pumped volume), collected in a refrigerated container, and subsequently analyzed for agochemicals.
+Subsurface drainage effluent pumped from the experimental riser pipes was sampled (flow-proportional; 0.2 % of pumped volume), collected in a refrigerated container, and subsequently analyzed for agochemicals.
 Each plot was also equipped with a 450-mm H-Flume and automated runoff measuring/sampling equipment (refrigerated).
-The runoff samplers were programmed to collect an initialflow sample and thereafter 50 mL samples were collected for every 1000 L of flow through the H-Flume for a total of 500 mL per sample bottle.
-The results of the analyses of subsurface drainage and surface runoff samples for agrochemical content for the 1994 and 1995 growing seasons are presented in a separate paper (Southwick et al. 1996) in this Proceedings.
+The runoff samplers were programmed to collect an initial-flow sample, and thereafter 50 mL samples were collected for every 1000 L of flow through the H-Flume, for a total of 500 mL per sample bottle.
+The results of the analyses of subsurface drainage and surface runoff samples for agrochemical content for the 1995 growing season are reported by